 In Oxford, a great story is waiting around any given corner–visitors and locals alike are our characters, our beautiful town serves as the ideal setting, and our culture, food and experiences are the adjectives, the exclamations and the plot.
 Whether you’re a literary-lover or just looking to write a new page for yourself, We Are Your Type, and our storied guide ensures that your trip to Oxford will be your best traveling chapter yet.

 You’ll find unique accommodations of every type in Oxford.
 Take Graduate Oxford, conveniently located on the Square, this hotel’s modern take on Oxford’s literary history mixed with hints of collegiate nostalgia make it the perfect spot to spend a weekend.
 The lobby’s pink floors and chic decor have been likened to the set of a Wes Anderson film, and the lobby bar is adorned with books, making it the ideal spot to settle in for a cocktail and conversation.
 Or, grab a book and find a nook in the hotel’s cafe, Cabin 82–a cozy spot with great coffee and Southern-inspired fare.
 Another favorite just steps from the Square is Chancellor’s House, where Southern elegance meets refined service.
-This ultimate luxury getaway becons you to take a step back into a time of grandeur, with rich on-site amenities such as the formal Tea Room and Library lounge.
-If classic comfort is your type, check in to Courtyard Marriott Oxford, where classic conviences and full service offerings are just around the corner from campus and the Square.
+This ultimate luxury getaway beckons you to take a step back into a time of grandeur, with rich on-site amenities such as the formal Tea Room and Library lounge.
+For a full lodging list, click HERE.

 For the academic at heart, a stroll around the University of Mississippi is a must.
 Make a visit to one of the special collections at the J.D.
 Williams Library, which includes even more of Faulkner’s works and the Blues Archives, or pick a spot to muse in the grassy Grove, an idyllic spot that’s rife with inspiration for your next poem or story.

 As you explore our town’s most storied spots, you’re sure to work up an appetite.
 Big Bad Breakfast’s hearty menu is the best remedy.
-The most astute readers will notice many a nod to literature on BBB’s menu–try The Secret History omelet or bite into a Burgsalom, Burgsalom Burger.
+The most astute readers will notice a nod to literature on BBB’s menu, including the delicious The Secret History omelet.
 For upscale dining, the Square is home to several spots with publishing clout–both City Grocery and Saint Leo have been lauded by Bon Appetit.

 Whether it’s a tale written by a Mississippi great or an experience that sparks your next great American novel, as you close the book on your time in Oxford, you’re sure to have the perfect type of story to tell for years to come.